Geletrol: History

 The "British method" was considered unsuitable for Australian purposes.
 The Australian method required fuel to be prepared in the field by treating ordinary gasoline.
 The gelling agent, called napalm, employed by the US Army met these requirements, but was not available in quantity to the Army, and the materials used in the preparation of napalm were not procurable.
 The problem, therefore, was to develop a suitable and simple method with local materials.

+Demonstration of the dilating effect of an unsaturated fatty acid aluminum soap in a 4% (w/w) solution.

 Information obtained from the Vacuum Oil Company has shown that metal oleates can be suitable thickeners.
 As a preliminary investigation, about 20 soaps of oleic acid of different basicities were tested.
 The preliminary result showed that the only suitable oleate was mono- and dihydroxylated aluminum oleate.
 Research continued on the development of this form of aluminum oleate, in order to find the best degree of substitution of functional groups.